nmusacco/Backup_Jumper/README.md

-#CS 350 Final Project
+#CS 335 Final Project

-Space Jumper is a team based project.
-It is a 2D game based off opengl.
+Space Jumper is a 2D game using opengl and openal.